Visions fugitives: 14. Feroce

-This movement, distinct from all the other movements in the work, is dissonant, commanding, and march-like, due to its driving, motoristic rhythm quite characteristic of a toccata.
+This movement, distinct from all the other movements in the work, is dissonant, commanding and march-like, due to its driving, motoristic rhythm quite characteristic of a toccata.
 The repeating syncopated bass notes are a characteristic of this movement, which lasts around a minute.

 15. Inquieto

 This movement's repeating bass immediately creates a sense of urgency until it opens up to a heavily chordal staccato melody that gradually grows in magnitude until one great final shove, after which the piece ends.
 A performance lasts just under a minute.

 16. Dolente

-This movement is distinctly polyphonic and scalar.
+This movement is distinctly polyphonic and scalic.
 In contrast to the previous movement, the thematic material begins with a long, descending chromatic line, making the piece rather mournful; this material repeats five times before the end.
 The middle section is rather reminiscent of No. 8 with its lyrical accompaniment, with a lighthearted, slurred two-note motive reminiscent of Nos.
-10, 11 or 12.
+10, 11 and 12.
 The piece, around a minute and a half in duration, ends with a sustained E.